Updated: Mar 10

-The popular summer resort had been built in 1902 on the shores of Lake Michigan in the busy harbor town.
-Thankfully, it had been closed for the winter at the time of the inferno.
-The 225-room hotel became engulfed in fifty-foot flames that had been whipped to a crescendo by gale-force winds coming off the big lake during the night of January 12, 1912.
+The popular summer resort had been built in 1902 in the busy harbor town on the shores of Lake Michigan.
+Thankfully, the resort had been closed for the winter at the time of the inferno.
+The 250-room hotel became engulfed in fifty-foot flames that had been whipped to a crescendo by gale-force winds during the night of January 12, 1912.

-Wilbur fell quickly asleep after their love-making.
-Ruth turned away after she checked on him and struck a wooden match igniting a pile of kerosene-soaked rags she had gathered.
+Wilbur fell asleep after their love-making.
+Ruth quickly turned away after she checked on him and then struck a wooden match igniting a pile of kerosene-soaked rags she had gathered.
 There was no turning back for her.
-She locked the door as she slipped out of the utility room.
-She emerged from the back of the hotel escaping the developing flames and slipped on an icy walkway falling flat on her moist ass.
-In the fierce wind she heard the muffled sounds of hands pounding on a wooden door...
+She locked the door as she slipped out of their utility room.
+She soon emerged from the back of the hotel escaping the developing flames and slipped on an icy wooden walkway falling flat on her moist ass.
+In the fierce wind she heard the muffled sounds of hands pounding on pipes...
 [To Be Continued]

-As an author, I have tried to bring to life “make-believe,” so that I could explore and attempt to master the writing of fiction.
+As an author, I have tried to bring life to “make-believe,” so that I could explore and attempt to master the writing of fiction.
 But something is wrong, I feel I am being untruthful.
 As a person that is always trying to “figure it out,” it seems I am violating my own constitution by creating imaginary characters.
-It is a conundrum for me and perhaps not deserving of my time.
+It is a conundrum for me and perhaps not deserving of my time or energy.
 Fiction is just not made for me.

 I like to write about true events and real people and places.
 I'm thinking someday I will reveal the location of Jimmy Hoffa’s remains.
 I was there when he met his maker.

 1975 was a hell of a year.

 The history of the hotel: http://betsiecurrent.com/index.php/the-royal-frontenac-hotel-of-frankfort-michigan/